-DAYTONA BEACH, Fla. – Facing a 19-0 deficit halfway through the first quarter, James Madison responded by shooting 29-of-49 (.592) over the final three periods for a 73-53 victory to open the Daytona Beach Classic at the Ocean Center on Friday afternoon.
+DAYTONA BEACH, Fla. – Facing a 19-0 deficit halfway through the first quarter, James Madison responded by shooting 29-of-49 (.592) over the final three periods for a 73-53 victory to open the Daytona Beach Classic at the Ocean Center on Friday afternoon, mounting the largest comeback in program history.

 The Dukes (5-3) outscored the Eagles (4-5) 61-39 after the first quarter, taking the lead for good at the 6:20 mark of the third for their second win over an ACC team this season.